jk-85/doorbell_clientserver/README.md

 - 03/25/2021: Huge CPU leak fixed
 - 04/27/2021: Bugfixes, mainly in client

-If you have a question, you can e-mail me at tour2002 [AT] arcor [point] de
+If you have a question, you can e-mail me at tour2002 [AT] arcor [dot] de